kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 All newly reported issues will need a triager's review.
 A review involves analyzing a bug to determine if the bug is valid and if sufficient information was provided, and then marking it 'Triaged'.
-Otherwise, it's set to a more appropriate state with a commment explaining why, and what next actions are, if any.
+Otherwise, it's set to a more appropriate state with a comment explaining why, and what next actions are, if any.

 Older issues generally require no triager action if they're progressing